Time to get REAL.

-It started with the simple question from my wife, Ellyn, "Pete did you empty the dishwasher?"
-I didn't respond but begrudgingly left the couch and headed for the kitchen, knowing I had agreed to do it before now.
+I speak from experience, as It started with the simple question from my wife, Ellyn, "Pete did you empty the dishwasher?"
+I didn't respond but begrudgingly left the couch and headed for the kitchen, knowing I had agreed to complete the task before that moment.
 I hadn't put more than three coffee cups into the cupboard when Ellyn informed me I wasn't unloading the dishwasher properly.

 Many times Ellyn has gotten mad at me for not following through with an agreement and this was the real problem for her.
-After I'd blown numerous promises, she would understandably get tense in her voice and face while expressing her frustration.
+After I'd blown numerous promises, she would get tense in her voice and face while expressing her frustration — understandably so, of course.

-Here's a big secret about this problem: passive-aggressive behavior is a very difficult challenge for couples.
+Here's a big secret when it comes this problem: passive-aggressive behavior is a very difficult challenge for couples.
 The passive-aggressive person is a pain to live with and very hard to change.
 Passive-aggressive people are typically hypersensitive to actual or perceived criticism.
 Especially when they don't follow through with promises.
-They have great gobs of good reasons for not following through with crucial agreements.
+They have a ton of good reasons for not following through with crucial agreements.

 For example, I could blame my failure to complete agreements on ADD.
 I might say that I suffer from a condition of temporary and intermittent cognitive slippage.

 This is a problem that affects both partners, but in different ways.
 The passive-aggressive person generally feels they are under assault and no matter what they do, they cannot please their partner.